 Leftover paints contain chemicals that can pass through wastewater systems and enter drinking water if they’re not sufficiently discarded.
 This can not only be harmful to humans – who depend on water for almost anything – but can also threaten freshwater and saltwater fish and plants.

 Even though Singapore has few farms, this hazardous waste can negatively impact livestock and other food sources, such as farming crops in our neighboring countries too.
-Do you want to throw away used paints the right way?
-Read on as we discuss ways to do this.
+Below are four NEA-recognised disposal methods.

 Just For your Info